Vyral/base-template/_posts/2021-12-20-getting-to-know-our-team-connor-line.md

 **Dave: What’s your favorite part about your job and the team?**

 Connor: For my job, I love how dynamic every day is.
-On Monday I could be in a high-end residential area, and by Thursday I could be knee-deep in corn looking at a country property.
+On Monday, I could be in a high-end residential area, and by Thursday, I could be knee-deep in corn looking at a country property.
 As for the team, the people I work with are easily the best part.&nbsp;

 **Dave: What’s your biggest challenge in the industry?&nbsp;**